 Wraparound care is not typically a feature at secondary level in the same way it is for primaries, but the extended enrichment slot effectively functions as structured after-school provision for many students on several days per week.

 Competition for places.
-Admissions demand is high relative to offers in the most recent published data, so families should read the 2026 to 2027 oversubscription criteria carefully and avoid assuming that a nearby address alone will be sufficient.
+Families should read the 2027 to 2028 oversubscription criteria carefully and avoid assuming that a nearby address alone will be sufficient.

 Consistency between subjects.
 External evaluation highlights the need for more systematic checking of understanding in some areas.
 Parents may want to ask how this is being addressed across departments, especially for students who need timely intervention when they fall behind.